No-local-broadcasting theorem for non-signalling behaviours and assemblages: Introduction

-Alternative and initially counterintuitive variations of the no-broadcasting theorem have also been discussed in the literature: local versions of the theorem are perhaps the best example.
-In these variations, the focus is on the potential broadcasting of a known bipartite quantum states using local operations.
-It turns out that only separable states can be broadcast using LOCC (local operations and classical communication) \cite{horodecki2004dualentanglement,yang2005irreversibility, Joshi2013nobroadcast}.
-If one considers only LO (local operations), then an even stronger restriction is imposed: nothing other than classical-classical bipartite states can be broadcast \cite{piani2008nolocalbroadcasting}.
-Later it was shown that this kind of broadcasting is equivalent to the original one in the case of quantum theory \cite{luo2010broadcastin,luo2010decomposition}.
+Variations of the no-broadcasting theorem have also been discussed in the literature: local versions of the theorem are perhaps the best example, see Figure~\ref{Fig.Broadcasting}.
+In these variations, the focus is on the potential broadcasting of a known bipartite quantum state using local operations.
+If one considers only LO (Local Operations), then nothing other than classical-classical states can be broadcast \cite{piani2008nolocalbroadcasting}.
+It has also been shown that this kind of broadcasting is equivalent to the general one in the case of quantum theory \cite{luo2010broadcastin,luo2010decomposition}.
+If one considers LOCC (Local Operations and Classical Communication), then only separable states can be broadcast \cite{horodecki2004dualentanglement,yang2005irreversibility}.
+This result remains unchanged when the requirement of LOCC operations is relaxed and all non-entangling operations are considered \cite{piani2009relative, Joshi2013nobroadcast}.

 In \cite{Joshi2013nobroadcast}, the authors considered yet another variant of the broadcasting scenario.
-Their idea was to explore local broadcasting of bipartite non-signalling boxes with binary inputs and outputs---put another way, boxes in the usual $(2,2,2)$ Bell-scenario.
-They consider a class of operations that transform local boxes into local ones (ones that admit a LHV model) and prove that a nonlocal box cannot be broadcast in this scenario if we are restricted to these transformations.
-The unfortunate drawback of ref.~\cite{Joshi2013nobroadcast} is that their proof heavily relies on some properties of the $(2,2,2)$ scenario.
-Our work draws from that scholarship as we want to answer the question they raise: `is there a no-broadcasting theorem in the general scenario?', or in other words, `is there a proof for general boxes?'.
+Their idea was to explore the local broadcasting of bipartite non-signalling behaviours with binary inputs and outputs---put another way, behaviours in the usual $(2,2,2)$ Bell scenario.
+They consider a class of operations that transform local behaviours into local ones (ones that admit a local hidden variable model) and prove that a nonlocal behaviour cannot be broadcast in this scenario if we are restricted to these transformations.
+The unfortunate drawback of Ref.~\cite{Joshi2013nobroadcast} is that their proof relies heavily on some properties of the $(2,2,2)$-scenario.
+Our work draws from that scholarship as we want to answer the question they raise: `is there a no-local-broadcasting theorem in the general scenario?', or in other words, `is there a proof for general behaviours?'.